Frequently Asked Questions

 In our school, democracy is both a matter of principle and a source of endless learning opportunities.
+It is central to our curriculum.
 Democratic values are integrated with the foundation of the school in order to promote understanding of justice, mutual respect, trust, responsibility, and self-determination within a community of equals.

 The students as well as the staff in a democratic school make decisions and vote on rules together.

 - nurture equal opportunity for everyone and total freedom of expression within the rules of the school

 - use a formal conflict-resolution system with due process and rule of law (realized as the school Judicial Committee, which is made up of a rotating panel of students and staff members)

 - do not enforce age segregation or mandatory groupings of students

 - do not subject students to evaluations or standardized tests

 Have a look at our page explaining the Sudbury Model for more information.